Bayesian-EUCLID: discovering hyperelastic material laws with uncertainties: Benchmarks

-For all the benchmarks, the energy density along the six deformation paths is predicted with high accuracy and confidence, the latter being specifically indicated by the narrow percentile bounds containing the true energy density.
-As expected, the percentile bounds are wider for the high noise case than for the low noise case.
-In the anisotropic Holzapfel benchmark (\figurename\ref{fig:HZ}), both isotropic and anisotropic features are correctly identified, the latter given by fourth-order polynomial terms as approximation to the true exponential Holzapfel features in \eqref{eq:HZ} (not included in the feature library). {Across all benchmark, the approach correctly and interpretably detects the presence/absence of anisotropy in the all the constitutive models.} The data used for model discovery are based on a single test consisting of asymmetric biaxial tension of the specimen.
+The data used for model discovery are based on a single test consisting of asymmetric biaxial tension of the specimen.
 Consequently, the loading mainly activates the tensile strain states, while the shear strains are only activated indirectly due to and in proximity of the hole in the specimen.
-This is automatically reflected by the Bayesian learning in the energy density predictions in the form of lower uncertainty (narrower percentile bounds) along uni-/bi-axial tension and compression deformation paths vs.~high uncertainty (wider percentile bounds) along simple and pure shear deformation paths.\footnote{The specimen shape may be designed to optimally activate a diverse range of strain states which will further increase the confidence and accuracy of the predictions.
+This is automatically reflected by the Bayesian learning in the energy density predictions in the form of lower uncertainty (narrower percentile bounds; \RR{higher $R^2$ scores}) along uni-/bi-axial tension and compression deformation paths vs.~high uncertainty (wider percentile bounds; \RR{lower $R^2$ scores}) along simple and pure shear deformation paths.\footnote{The specimen shape may be designed to optimally activate a diverse range of strain states which will further increase the confidence and accuracy of the predictions.
 However, this is beyond the scope of the current work.} The hierarchical Bayesian approach enables the automatic estimation of the aleatoric uncertainty (arising due to random noise in the observed data) by placing a hyper-prior on the likelihood variance $\sigma^2$.
 Note that $\sigma^2$ is the variance in satisfying the physics-based constraint of momentum balance, and is different from the displacement field noise variance $\sigma_u^2$.
 However, both are correlated -- specifically, $\sigma^2$ increases with $\sigma_u^2$ -- as evident from the marginal posterior distribution of $\sigma^2$ {(see \figurename\ref{fig:sig2} and the accompanying discussion in \ref{sec:appSIGS})}.